-- Use the one which suits and meets your requirement.
+- Use the one which suits and meets your requirements.

 - Keep a list of other tools handy, find other ways to represent ideas visually.

-Note taking is what testers do more often than we realize.
-One of the primary activity for a tester is to keep a record of the bugs that we find and resolve, investigate and record findings of those bugs by noting about it in the form of a bug report, a test report, an investigation report, and an experience report.
+Note-taking is what testers do more often than we realize.
+One of the primary activities for a tester is to keep a record of the bugs that we find and resolve, investigate and record findings of those bugs by noting about it in the form of a bug report, a test report, an investigation report, and an experience report.

 Hence the need for testers to learn and be better at note-taking.

 Note-taking – Representation in Testing and other uses

 Few of the relevant representation of note-taking in testing are as below: